-1 sachet strawberry Build-Up 1 packet strawberry jelly 1⁄2 pint milk or fortified milk or vanilla Ensure
+1 sachet strawberry Meritene Energis 1 packet strawberry jelly 1⁄2 pint milk or fortified milk or vanilla Ensure

-Dissolve jelly in a little boiling water and make up to $\frac{3}{4}$ pint with cold water.
-Mix Build-Up with the milk.
-When jelly is cold but not set, stir slowly into the Build-Up.
-Pour into individual dishes or moulds and leave to set.
-Alternative flavours.
-Vanilla Build-Up with various jelly flavours, or chocolate.
+Dissolve the jelly in a little boiling water and make up to 3⁄4 pint with cold water.
+Mix the Meritene Energis with the milk.
+When the jelly is cold but not set, stir slowly into the Meritene.
+Pour into individual dishes or moulds, and leave to set.
+Alternative flavours: Vanilla Meritene Energis with various jelly flavours, or chocolate.